Umuzi-org/tech-department/content/syllabuses/data-sci.md

   - {{% contentlink "topics/python-specific/automated-testing-with-pytest" %}}
   - {{% contentlink "projects/basic-flow-control-katas" %}} do this in pairs
   - {{% contentlink "projects/tdd/simple-calculator-part1/" %}} do this in pairs
-  - {{% contentlink "projects/basic-flow-control-katas" %}} do this in pairs

 ## Week 5: Some specific skills